model-checking/kani/rfc/src/rfcs/0003-cover-statement.md

 The `cover` macro instructs Kani to find _at least one_ possible execution that satisfies the specified condition at that line of code.
 If no such execution is possible, the check is reported as *unsatisfiable*.

-Each cover statements will be reported as a check whose description is `cover condition "cond"` and whose status is:
+Each cover statement will be reported as a check whose description is `cover condition: cond` and whose status is:
-- `SATISFIED` (green): if Kani found an execution that satisfies the condition
+- `SATISFIED` (green): if Kani found an execution that satisfies the condition.
-- `UNSATISFIABLE` (yellow): if Kani proved that the condition cannot be satisfied
+- `UNSATISFIABLE` (yellow): if Kani proved that the condition cannot be satisfied.
-- `UNREACHABLE` (yellow): if Kani proved that the cover statement itself cannot be reached
+- `UNREACHABLE` (yellow): if Kani proved that the cover statement itself cannot be reached.

 For example, for the following `cover` statement:
 ```rust